mrkrn/MasterScriptie/README.md

 Scripts used for my master thesis.
+Purely used for calculations, contains purely raw code.